felixlu/awesome-stars/topics.md

 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 Support deepseek-r1
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
-- [casibase/casibase](https://github.com/casibase/casibase) - ⚡️Open-source enterprise-level AI knowledge base and Manus-like agent management platform with admin UI, user management and Single-Sign-On⚡️, supports ChatGPT, Claude, DeepSeek R1, Llama, Ollama, Hug
+- [casibase/casibase](https://github.com/casibase/casibase) - ⚡️AI Cloud OS: Open-source enterprise-level AI knowledge base and Manus-like agent management platform with admin UI, user management and Single-Sign-On⚡️, supports ChatGPT, Claude, DeepSeek R1, Llama
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [InternLM/xtuner](https://github.com/InternLM/xtuner) - An efficient, flexible and full-featured toolkit for fine-tuning LLM (InternLM2, Llama3, Phi3, Qwen, Mistral, ...)
 - [chatboxai/chatbox](https://github.com/chatboxai/chatbox) - User-friendly Desktop Client App for AI Models/LLMs (GPT, Claude, Gemini, Ollama...)